Watson-Personal-Assistant/developer/_content/skill/skill_features.md

 Curl -X GET 'https://watson-personal-assistant-toolkit.mybluemix.net/context/John- 001/builtIn? instancePath=currentConversation.lastReferencedLocation.referenceThing.name' -H 'accept: application/json'

 ```
-To set a specific parameter, set the message body to `{ "leafValue" : "new value"}`.
+To set a leaf (that is, non-object) parameter, set the message body to `{ "leafValue" : "new value"}`.

 For example, to set the `name` parameter of the `lastReferencedLocation` to `Manhattan island`, enter: